Phases Of A Truck Accident Lawsuit

 - Presented by: Steven M. Gursten, Attorney

-- Description: Steve Gursten, truck accident attorney and partner of Michigan Auto Law, discusses the phases of a truck accident lawsuit to help other attorneys handling truck accident cases.
+- Description: Steve Gursten, truck accident lawyer and partner of Michigan Auto Law, discusses the phases of a truck accident lawsuit to help other attorneys with truck accident litigation.
 He stresses that settling with an insurance company before a lawsuit doesn’t work in a truck accident case; and that one of the most critical things lawyers need to win is to show the truck was defective and never should have been on the road.
-This can be done in the investigation, by obtaining valuable inspection reports and documents from a trucking company very quickly – before they are legally destroyed.
+This can be done in the truck accident investigation, by obtaining valuable inspection reports and documents from a trucking company very quickly – before they are legally destroyed.

 - Length: 1 minute, 25 seconds